 Bobby Bare, "Marie Laveau"

 The tale of Marie Laveau fascinates musicians and storytellers around the globe.
-The "Voodoo Queen Of New Orleans" inspired many myths, and country artist Bobby Bare put one to song on the tune "Marie Laveau."
+The "Voodoo Queen Of New Orleans" inspired many myths, and jukebox favorite Bobby Bare put one to song on the tune "Marie Laveau."
 In it, Bare basically describes the modern day vision of a witch.
 When a handsome swindler tries to take her for a chump, well, Laveau shows her wrath.

 Charlie Daniels, "The Legend Of Wooley Swamp"